nine7nine/FSThost-pkgbuild/README.md

 also tends to make things feel more integrated, as you don't get random windows dialogs opening, say, after you've updated wine-nspa, then launch a DAW.

+i will also be adding an xembed hack to allow resizing support. same goes with adding suuport for allowing 32-bit applications to use large address spaces (cross the 4GB RAM boundary).

+i'm also planning to add Dtrace support && looking into the PE tracing code that's floating around for the linux kernel... i have patches for Dtrace for wine.
+Oracle has the linux support. the PE stuff, i haven't delved into yet; but i'm.aware that it exists... some of this stuff is beyond my skill level to fully utilise, but it may come in handy, nonetheless.
+____
 Finally, here is a full example of how i setup my wine env variables;

  - export WINE_RT_PRIO=78